eriklindernoren/Keras-GAN/README.md

 </p>

 ### GAN
-Implementation of a Generative Adversarial Network with a MLP generator and discriminator.
+Implementation of Generative Adversarial Network with a MLP generator and discriminator.

 [Code](gan.py)